What You'll Find On This Page

 The Apartments Cvek are an excellent place to stay during your visit to Rovinj.
 With an extensive range of amenities, guests are always satisfied with their stay.
 All studios and apartments have balconies with a view.
-There is parking available, and all units have free Wi-Fi, air condition, satellite TV, and a fully equipped kitchen including cutlery and a coffee machine.
+There is parking available, and all units have free Wi-Fi, air-condition, satellite TV, and a fully equipped kitchen including cutlery and a coffee machine.
 Outside, guests can use the garden, barbecue facilities, playground, and children’s swimming pool at their leisure.

 The Oleander is located on the ground floor of a family house on a peaceful street.
 This apartment has three bedrooms, three bathrooms, and can sleep up to six people.
 Each bedroom comes with a personal bathroom.
 It is within walking distance to the center of Rovinj as well as the beach.
 Guests can enjoy the park place, terrace, garden, and barbecue during their stay.
 The owner is always happy to help and can be reached easily up on the first floor of the home.

-3-star Rovinj Hotels
+3-Star Rovinj Hotels

 Maistra Villas Rubin Resort

-4 Star Rovinj Hotels
+4-Star Rovinj Hotels

 Hotel Angelo D’oro

-5 Star Rovinj Hotels
+5-Star Rovinj Hotels

 Hotel Monte Mulini

 The Hotel Monte Mulini is ten minutes away from the center of Rovinj.
 Each room has a beautiful view of either the pool, the garden, or the sea.
-Rooms were created to be of luxury to guests with free Wi-Fi, air conditioning, satellite TV, a minibar, and a walk-in shower.
+Rooms were created to be of luxury to guests with free Wi-Fi, air-conditioning, satellite TV, a minibar, and a walk-in shower.
 For the convenience of guests, the hotel offers airport shuttles, a fine-dining restaurant, indoor and outdoor pools, and a sauna.
 The hotel even has beach access with changing facilities, showers, beach rental equipment, and a beach-side cocktail bar.
-This is one of the best hotels in Rovinj.
+This certainly is one of the best hotels in Rovinj.

 Lone Hotel Rovinj